ethamck/musicporter/readme.md

 Format a messy manifest file from scratch with track and artist names as comments.

 Meant to be used with file redirection `format.sh > manifest.new`.
-(Don't overwrite the file that you're outputting stout to!)
+(Don't overwrite the file that you're outputting stdout to!)

 Will take a long time on bigger files as it has to query metadata about every song.
 You don't need to use this if you use `add.sh` properly.
+May not function flawlessly on files that `yt-dlp` doesn't recognize as "songs".

 ## `view.sh`